w3f/polkadot-wiki/docs/general/contributing.md

 The wiki was started and is maintained by [the Web3 Foundation Technical Education Team](./contributors.md).
 It is an open-source project and aims to be the most extensive knowledge resource on the Polkadot and Kusama ecosystems.
-Much of the material currently focuses on Polkadot and Kusama directly, but is open to covering informational material for community projects.
+Much of the material focuses on Polkadot and Kusama directly, but is open to covering informational material for community projects.

 !!!caution "Marketing Material"